The Key to Our Future

 The program helps foster interest in the sciences and works with industry-leading organizations to get young people excited about engineering.

 Jon Cooper introduced the Westbury students to Spectronics’ state-of-the-art manufacturing processes and computer numerical control (CNC) machining division.
-The students got an inside look at the company’s chemical and electrical laboratories.
+The students got an inside look at the company’s chemical and electrical engineering laboratories.

 Quality Above All Else